ferencberes/twitter-crawler/README.md

 ## Twitter API keys

-In order to run examples and test scripts you must create a JSON file (named "api_key.json") in the root of the repository with following content:
+In order to run examples and test scripts in this repository you must create a JSON file (named "api_key.json") in the root folder with the following content:

 ```
 {